Research Library

 The Research Library is responsible for all two-dimensional items in the Museum’s collection: books, pamphlets, letters, diaries, personal papers, organizational and business records, periodicals, newspapers, scrapbooks, photographs, postcards, prints, drawings, posters, maps, atlases, microfilms, and even some DVDs.

-We invite you to explore our online databases and digital collections, and perhaps one of the links below will answer your question right away.
+We invite you to explore our online databases and digital collections—one of the resources below may provide the information you are looking for.

 Your support means a great deal to us, and we will respond to inquiries as soon as possible.
 Thank you for your continued interest in The Buffalo History Museum!